claudiofahey/hsk-docs/common/prepare-isilon.rst

       isiloncluster1-1# **mkdir -p /ifs/isiloncluster1/zone1/hadoop**

 #.
-Set the onwer and permissions for the HDFS root directory.
-Unless
+Set the owner and permissions for the HDFS root directory.
-    you are using the System access zone, you first need to determine the numeric IDs for the hdfs user and the hadoop group.
-Then use these numeric IDs to set the owner.
+    You first need to determine the access zone ID.
+    Then we will run the ``chown`` command in the context of this access zone.

     .. parsed-literal::

-      isiloncluster1-1# **isi auth users view hdfs --zone zone1**
-                   UID: 601
-      isiloncluster1-1# **isi auth groups view hadoop --zone zone1**
+      isiloncluster1-1# **isi zone zones view zone1**
-                   GID: 619
+      ...
+                        Zone ID: 2
+      isiloncluster1-1# **isi_run -z 2 chown hdfs:hadoop \\
-      isiloncluster1-1# **chown 601:619 /ifs/isiloncluster1/zone1/hadoop**
+      /ifs/isiloncluster1/zone1/hadoop**

 #.
 Set the permissions for the HDFS root directory.
 The command below
     will give the hdfs superuser full access and everyone else will have